Revisiting the Matter Creation Process: Observational Constraints on Gravitationally Induced Dark Energy and the Hubble Tension: Phenomenology of the particle creation process with different particle production rates

 The redshift variable is defined as $z(t) = a_0/a(t) - 1$, with $a_0 = 1$ denoting the present-day value of the scale factor.
 The cosmological density parameters today are defined as $\Omega_{i0} = \rho_{i0}/\rho_{c0}$, where $i$ corresponds to matter, radiation, or the extra component, and $\rho_{c0} = 3H_0^2/\chi$ is the present critical energy density.
 We express the energy density of the extra component as $\rho_E(z) = \rho_{E0}\,g(z)$, where $g(0) = 1$ by construction.
 The function $g(z)$ is determined by the continuity equation, which depends on the specific choice of $\Gamma$, and can be obtained either analytically or numerically.
 Evaluating Eq.~\eqref{eq:new-Hubble-parameter} at $z = 0$ recovers the standard normalization condition $\Omega_{m0} + \Omega_{r0} + \Omega_{E0} = 1$.
-Within this framework, the extra component behaves as a dynamical dark energy candidate.
+Within this framework, the extra component due to the particle creation process behaves as a dynamical dark energy candidate through the function $g(z)$.

 The continuity equation (see Eq.~\eqref{eq:continuity-with-Gamma}) can be rewritten in terms of the redshift as

 or equivalently, using the relations $H(z) = H_0 E(z)$ and $\rho_E(z) = \rho_{E0}\,g(z)$,